sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/hardware_overview.md

 ## Qwiic connector

-The board includes a Qwiic connector for use with our vast array of Qwiic sensors.
+The board includes a [Qwiic Connector](www.sparkfun.com/qwiic) for use with our vast array of Qwiic sensors.
 The I<sup>2</sup>C data and clock lines are tied to 2.2kΩ pull-up resistors.

-Note that we've mounted the Qwiic connector vertically to prevent the occlusion of soldering and/or using the GPIO.
+Note that we've mounted the [Qwiic Connector](www.sparkfun.com/qwiic) vertically to prevent the occlusion of soldering and/or using the GPIO.

 <figure markdown>